h15200/notes/system-design.md

   good prediction
 - to use TrueTime, it must synchronize in google data centers, so it can't be used in other dbs.

+- `aurora` is another newSql db which claims a 35x boost to performance compared to traditional sql cloud solutions (memory page cache + b-tree disk).
+- Aurora decouples the cache and disk on two different servers and they are both replicated/scaled independently.
+- allows for multiple region

 ### Api Design